-The group writes off a trade receivable when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtor has been placed under liquidation or has entered into bankruptcy proceedings or when the trade receivables are no longer considered collectable, whichever occurs first.
+The Company writes off a trade receivable when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, e.g. when the debtor has been placed under liquidation or has entered into bankruptcy proceedings or when the trade receivables are no longer considered collectable, whichever occurs first.

-As at 30 June 2022 current trade receivables and contract assets of the Group with a value of \$1.61m (2021: \$1.33m) were considered impaired.
+As at 30 June 2023 current trade receivables and contract assets of the Company with a value of \$1.1m (2022: \$1.6m) were considered impaired.
 The impaired receivables mainly relate to a subset of trade receivables.
-Concerted efforts are currently underway to collect as much of this debt as possible and minimise any write-offs during 2022/23.
+Concerted efforts continue to collect as much of this debt as possible and minimise any write-offs during 2023/24.